 2025:

-This is my most recent released composition and I feel it reflects my style more.
+This is my most recently released composition and I feel it reflects my style more.
 It is more complex, dramatic and makes bigger contrasts.
 I took a lot of time writing this, and am happy with the result.

 The piece uses primarily strings, with the harp and horn as solo.
 The beginning is a really long build-up towards a climax where the horn enters for the first time.